-Why we need to break open and reinvent the tourism toolkit
+Why we need to reinvent the tourism policy toolkit

-The above discussion suggests that we have been challenged by a blinkered way of thinking and problem-solving in tourism for the last four decades.
+We have been challenged by a narrow way of thinking and problem-solving in tourism for the last four decades.
 In other research, we concluded that tourism is a low innovation sector and that government has an important but as yet untapped role in supporting creative problem-solving and new approaches using design thinking, co-creative and other methods.
 The reason is becoming increasingly clear.

-Prior to Covid, there was clear evidence that the public is becoming more sceptical and less trusting of government.
+Prior to Covid, there was clear evidence that the public is becoming more sceptical and less trusting of governments.
 The policy environment is increasingly wicked and complex, yet at the same time elected representatives want to focus on new initiatives, new announcements, or new plans that will win votes.
 The issue cycle has become more compressed, more complex, and faster.
-While the electorate might be more educated, more discerning and more demanding, there is often a steadfast resistance to experimenting with new tourism policy supports.
-This is because business-government relations have become locked into mutually beneficial funding and power relationships.
-The fear of change and the risk of upsetting comfortable power dynamics are making those in power hang on even tighter to the status quo.
+While the electorate might be more educated, more discerning and more demanding, there is often resistance to experimenting with new tourism policy supports.
+This is because business-government relations have become locked into mutually beneficial funding and power relationships at the exclusion of other interests.
+The fear of change and the risk of upsetting comfortable power dynamics make those in power hang on even tighter to the status quo.